Mukesh-Kumar-Ray/Leucine-assignment/README.md

 ```bash
 npm run dev
 ```
-4. Open in Browser
+4.Open in Browser
    Navigate to http://localhost:5173/ in your web browser.

 <hr>

 ## BACKEND SETUP-
-Open another new terminal and follow these steps:
+# Open another new terminal and follow these steps:

 1.Navigate to the backend folder:
 ```bash